Top choice TV of the month

 With more than 300 TV reviews to sift through, sometimes you just need someone to show you which set is the top of the heap, and offer a cheap alternative if you don't want to break the bank.

-LG, Panasonic, Sony and Samsung have released their entire ranges, we've got full reviews of most of them and in-depth non-tested product reviews for the rest meaning you can find out if any TV from the big four brands is worth buying.
+We're at in between stage where LG, Panasonic, Sony and Samsung are poised to release their 2019 TVs in the spring, but we've got full reviews of most of the models they released in 2018, and in-depth non-tested product reviews for the rest meaning you can find out if any TV from the big four brands is worth buying.

 We've picked two TVs from our tests that we know provide impeccable picture quality and the audio to match.
 Will Samsung take the top spot, or did LG or Sony pip it to the post by releasing a TV that impressed us more?